truenas/middleware/docs/userguide/index.rst

 Extending a ZFS Volume
 ^^^^^^^^^^^^^^^^^^^^^^

-The “Volume to extend” drop-down menu in Storage → Volumes → ZFS Volume Manager, shown in Figure 8.1o, can be used to add additional disks to an existing ZFS volume.
+The "Volume to extend" drop-down menu in Storage → Volumes → ZFS Volume Manager, shown in Figure 8.1o, can be used to add additional disks to an existing ZFS volume.
 This drop-down empty will be empty if an existing ZFS volume does not exist.

 **Figure 8.1o: Volume to Extend Field**